What if your social network worked like your real friendships?

 No platforms.
 No middlemen.
 Just people.

-Today, platforms own your friendships
+Today, servers own your friendships

 Your social graph?
-Locked in.
+Locked into one protocol.

 When they disappear, so do you.